thisisamardeep/portfolio/_posts/python.md

 Very tricky to change the paramter name in place in python .If you create a local varialbe with same name as paramter name. you override it.

+Python has something called integer divisoon.
+It is basically integer floor division. so 5// 2 gives 2 and -5 //2 gives -3